Get terrorists out of your mosques & communities, Donald Trump tells Saudis

 That ban was blocked by the courts.
 A second order, which dropped Iraq from the list, is tied up in federal court and the federal government is appealing.

-But today, Trump was full of praise for Muslim world's history and culture.
-He declared Islam "one of the world's great faiths."
+But on Sunday, Trump was full of praise for Muslim world’s history and culture.
+He declared Islam “one of the world’s great faiths.”

 White House officials said they considered Trump’s address to be a counterweight to President Barack Obama’s debut speech to the Muslim world in 2009 in Cairo.

-Obama called for understanding and acknowledged some of America's missteps in the region.
-That speech was denounced by many Republicans and criticised by a number of the United States' Middle East allies as being a sort of apology.
+Obama called for understanding and acknowledged some of America’s missteps in the region.
+That speech was denounced by many Republicans and criticised by a number of the United States’ West Asian allies as being a sort of apology.

 RECOMMENDED FOR YOU